aaronparker/aaronparker.github.io/_posts/2018-08-13-citrix-workspace-app-microsoft-intune.md

 As at the time of writing, Citrix Receiver is still available on the iOS App Store and we should see it updated to Citrix Workspace app soon.
 [Adding an iOS application in Microsoft Intune](https://docs.microsoft.com/en-us/intune/store-apps-ios) is, fortunately, a simple process:

-  1. Add an application and choose 'Store app - iOS&#8217;, then search the app store
+  1. Add an application and choose 'Store app - iOS', then search the app store
-  2. Search for 'Citrix&#8217;, 'Citrix Receiver&#8217; or 'Citrix Workspace&#8217;
+  2. Search for 'Citrix', 'Citrix Receiver' or 'Citrix Workspace'
-  3. Choose 'Citrix Receiver&#8217; or 'Citrix Workspace&#8217; depending on what is returned
+  3. Choose 'Citrix Receiver' or 'Citrix Workspace' depending on what is returned
   4. Save the change and Add the application
   5. Assign the application as required